Chapter 1 (626/1996)

-If, under this chapter, Finnish law applies to the offence, Finnish law applies also to the determination of corporate criminal liability.
+If, under this chapter, Finnish law applies to an offence, corporate criminal liability is also determined under Finnish law.

-(1) A member of a statutory body or management of a corporation, foundation or other legal person, a person who exercises actual decision-making power in the legal person or a person who otherwise acts on its behalf in an employment relationship in the private or public sector or on the basis of a commission may be sentenced for an offence committed in the operations of a legal person, even if he or she does not fulfil the special conditions stipulated for a perpetrator in the statutory definition of the offence, but the legal person fulfils said conditions.
+A member of a statutory body or management of a corporate entity, foundation or other legal person, a person who exercises actual decision-making power in the legal person or a person who otherwise acts on its behalf in a public-service employment relationship or an employment relationship or by commission may be sentenced for an offence committed in the operations of the legal person, even if he or she does not fulfil the special conditions set for a perpetrator in the statutory definition of the offence, if the legal person fulfils the said conditions.

-(2) If the offence has been committed in organised activity that is part of an entrepreneur’s business or in other organised activity that is comparable to the activity of a legal person, the provisions in subsection 1 on an offence committed in the operations of a legal person correspondingly apply.
+If the offence has been committed in organised activity that is part of a trader’s business or in other organised activity comparable to the activity of a legal person, the provisions of subsection 1 on an offence committed in the operations of a legal person shall apply correspondingly.

-(3) The provisions of this section do not apply if different provisions elsewhere apply to the matter.
+The provisions of this section do not apply if otherwise provided elsewhere by law.

 1. The Court shall have jurisdiction over natural persons pursuant to this Statute.